 I have struggled with mood swings for over 20 years and have been given many diagnoses including bipolar.
 This is the first time I have had a comprehensive assessment – Dr Jeczmien was able to give me a diagnosis of ADHD and recommended treatment which has made a dramatic change in my life.
 I now have the ability to function according to my true capacity and ability.

-For instance, it may be that people with ADHD also have a natural susceptibility to other conditions, such as Generalised Anxiety Disorders and Bipolar Disorders.
-It may also be that the symptoms of ADHD, such as difficulties with concentration, difficulties at work and in relationships, can cause or exacerbate feelings of anxiety and depression.
+Other conditions, such as depression and anxiety can commonly accompany ADHD in adults.
+It’s thought that there are both biological and environmental reasons for this.
+For example, it may be because some people with ADHD also have a natural susceptibility to other conditions, such as anxiety and bipolar.
+It may also be that the symptoms of ADHD, such as difficulties with concentration, and difficulties at work and in relationships, can cause or exacerbate feelings of anxiety and depression.